qrow2022/Windows-10-Cleanup-Scripts/README.md

 This repo contains several scripts that can be used to remove the inbox default Windows 10 junk *\*Cough Features Cough*\* Universal apps.

+Holographic-reg-edit.ps1 will change the registry for the system, allowing the hidden holographic app to become visible and then removable.
+The holographic app is hidden on systems that do not have the necessary specs for the holographic system to run, such as a dedicated graphics card.

-Some of the scripts remove apps from all profiles in a currently running system.
+Remove-built-in-windows10-apps.ps1 will remove apps from all profiles in a currently running system.

-One of the scripts will remove the apps from a mounted ISO file to prevent their installation from the start.
+Remove-built-in-win10-ISO-apps.ps1 will remove the apps from a mounted ISO file to prevent their installation from the start.

-Another script will shutdown certain Windows 10 services that I find to be either useless, not necessary for my workflow, or to possibly be privacy issues.
+Win10-disable-services.ps1 will shutdown certain Windows 10 services that I find to be either useless, not necessary for my workflow, or to possibly be privacy issues.